How to calculate standard deviation in Python

 Understanding the difference between np.std() and statistics.stdev()

-It's a common source of confusion when NumPy's np.std() and the built-in statistics.stdev() return different values for the same data.
-This isn't an error but a fundamental difference in their default calculations.
-The code below demonstrates this discrepancy.
+It’s a common point of confusion when np.std() and statistics.stdev() return different values for the same data.
+This isn't an error but a result of their different assumptions—one calculates population standard deviation, the other sample.
+The code below shows this in practice.

 import numpy as np